Projects

 Alhamra is a stunning earthen architecture project set in a remote, arid landscape 60 km from Dakar.
 Designed as a peaceful retreat, the house combines traditional earth-building techniques with modern living.
 Its thick walls, an internal oasis, and a 12-meter wind tower ensure natural cooling, making it a sustainable and inviting space.

-CEM Kamanar: A Model of Sustainable and Social Architecture in Senegal
+CEM Kamanar: A Canopy of Earth and Air, Thionck Essyl, Senegal